SK-EID/smart-id-java-client/README.md

 ## Notification-based flows

-### Differences Between Notification-Based and Dynamic Link Flows
+### Differences between notification-based and dynamic-link flows

 * `Notification-Based flow`
     * Push notifications: The user gets a notification directly on their Smart-ID app to proceed with the signing or authentication process.
     * Known users or devices: